High-touch marketing: earning trust in a high-tech world

 4. Capture their hearts

-Marketing is emotional.
-All information is received through the heart.
-This truth is why benefits always sell better than features.
-People do want to know what your product or service can do, but customers buy because it provides them with a solution to a problem or the fulfillment of a need.
+The heart receives all information.
+This is why benefits always sell better than features.
+People do want to know what your product or service can do but customers buy because it provides them with a solution to a problem or the fulfillment of a need.

 High-touch marketing goes beyond feature lists and gets to the core of “how” this satisfies the customer’s desires.
 It’s about what’s in it for them.
 It’s emotional and wins their heart.